ashraghunath/Inventory-management-system/README.md

 1) On Heroku
 Access the following link
 https://ashwin-shopify-inventory.herokuapp.com/items

-2) Locally using Docker (docker needs to be installed on the machine) Run the following docker command on the terminal - docker run -p 8081:8080 theashwinr/inventory-management-system:1.0 Here, 8081 is the host port and can be changed.
+2) Locally using Docker (docker needs to be installed on the machine) Run the following docker cmd on the terminal - docker run -p 8081:8080 theashwinr/inventory-management-system:1.0 Here, 8081 is the host port and can be changed.
 ```